 “Strive to reach the highest”

-Starting off as a simple climbing shop staffed by knowledgeable climbers, Climb Aloha began simply as a means to fund future and existing climbing routes in Hawaii.
-Since our humble beginnings, Climb Aloha has funded the fabrication and purchase of thousands of dollars worth of bolts and hardware for Hawaii's climbing routes as well as on Guam.
-Using the money YOU spend here at the shop, we continue to maintain and establish routes in Hawaii using the best materials including titanium bolts, rings, and links.
-Mahalo for helping us continue this important mission!
+Starting off as a climbing shop staffed by knowledgeable climbers, Climb Aloha was simply a means to fund future and existing climbing routes in Hawaii.
+Since our humble beginnings in 1999, Climb Aloha has funded the fabrication and purchase of thousands of dollars’ worth of bolts and hardware for Hawaii’s climbing routes as well as in Guam.

-We use the profits from the shop to buy titanium bolts, steel chains, and quicklinks to put up at the routes on the island.
-We feel like climbing embodies the spirit of aloha, and our business should too.
-After you’ve spend some quality time on the Islands, you’ll learn that one of the most basic concepts of Hawaiian culture is ‘Aloha,’ roughly translated as sharing.
-Sharing pervades every aspect of life in Hawaii –whether it be land, food, or surf.
-Climb Aloha was named with the desire to embody and convey this philosophy of sharing.
+Shop profits go toward buying titanium bolts, steel chains and quick-links to put up at the routes on the island.
+Like our business, climbing embodies the Aloha Spirit.
+After you’ve spent some quality time on the Islands, you’ll learn that one of the most basic concepts of Hawaiian culture is ‘Aloha’, roughly translated as sharing.
+It pervades every aspect of life in Hawaii, whether it be land, food, or surf.
+Climb Aloha was named with the desire to embody and convey this philosophy.

-Our staff have been working hard to keep public land accessible in Hawaii.
+Our staff works hard to keep public land accessible in Hawaii.
 Keeping trails maintained is just part of the battle.
-After 2.5 years of lobbying and working with legislators, Climb Aloha was able to get public access back to the Mokuleia Crag.
-We’ll need continued public pressure to open other cherished spots around the islands.
-Make sure to check out our partners The Access Fund and 808 Cleanups to see how you can help.
+After 2.5 years of working with legislators and lobbying, Climb Aloha was able to get public access back to the Mokuleia Crag.
+We’ll need continued public pressure to open other cherished spots around the Islands.
+Make sure to check out our partners, The Access Fund and 808 Cleanups, to see how you can help.
 We also offer discounts to organizations doing conservation work.

 29 Routes retrobolted